jiacheng2018/ArduinoProject-MusicalMat/README.md

 # Arduino_project
 This is the Music Mat project in my school
+It mainly relies on the technology of IOT.
+We use Arduino as the development board of our design.
-More Description about the project please click on Wiki
+More Description about the project please refer to Wiki.